-Traffic Wizard is a smartphone application designed to reduce the frequency at which a driver experiences encumbrance resulting from unfavorable traffic conditions.
+Traffic Wizard is a smartphone application designed to reduce driver encumbrance resulting from unfavorable traffic conditions.
 Traffic Wizard will provide users with current congestion data.
 The user will utilize the data to avoid unfavorable traffic conditions along his or her route.